-- Probation and Leave Of Absence - Employees who transfer are usually required to serve a probationary period in the new title.
+- Probation and Leave Of Absence - Transferees are usually required to serve a probationary period in their new title.
 For titles at or below Grade 13, the probationary term is 8 to 26 weeks.
 For titles at or above Grade 14, the probationary term is 12 to 52 weeks.
 At the discretion of the new agency, the probationary period may be waived at the time of the transfer.
-However, employees who transfer to a title which requires a traineeship, must serve the probationary period designated for that traineeship.
-Employees who transfer and are serving a probationary period must be granted a leave of absence from their former title for the length of their probationary period.
+However, if you transfer to a title which requires a traineeship, you must serve the probationary period designated for that traineeship.
+If you transfer and are serving a probationary period, you must be granted a leave of absence from your former title for the length of your probationary period.

-- Standing On Existing Eligible Lists - Employees who transfer and who are on leave from their former title remain eligible for appointment from promotion eligible lists in their former agency until completion of probation.
-Once the leave expires their names are removed.
+- Standing On Existing Eligible Lists - Transferees who are on leave from their former title remain eligible for appointment from promotion eligible lists in their former agency until completion of probation.
 Standing on general portions of interdepartmental promotion lists or on open-competitive lists is not affected by transfer.
-Employees who have completed their probation and have served at least 26 weeks in their new agency may request that their names be added to their new agency's departmental portion of an interdepartmental eligible list by completing Form S-211.1 "Request to Change Individual Status on Interdepartmental Promotion Eligible Lists".
+If you completed your probationary period and have served at least 26 weeks in your new agency, you may request that your name be added to your new agency's departmental portion of an interdepartmental eligible list by completing Form S-211.1 "Request to Change Individual Status on Interdepartmental Promotion Eligible Lists".
 This form is available in agency personnel offices, or on our website at: www.cs.ny.gov/extdocs/forms/S-211-1.pdf()

 - Retirement Benefits - Status in the Retirement System is not affected by transfer.

-- Seniority - A transfer will not affect an employee's seniority date for credit in future promotion examinations or for layoff purposes.
-However, an employee's layoff rights will be affected after transfer because probationers must be laid off before permanent employees in the same title who are not on probation.
+- Seniority - A transfer will not affect your seniority date for credit in future promotion examinations or for layoff purposes.
+However, your layoff rights will be affected after transfer because probationers are laid off before permanent employees in the same title who are not on probation.
 For more information about layoffs, refer to the booklet "Information for State Employees Affected By Layoff" available in agency personnel offices or on our website at: www.cs.ny.gov/employees/state.

-- Salary - Determining an employee's salary is a complex matter, which is handled by the Office of the State Comptroller through your agency personnel or finance office.
+- Salary - Salary determination is a complex matter, handled by the Office of the State Comptroller through your agency personnel or finance office.
 Salary determination is further complicated by the different pay scales for the various negotiating units.
 Questions regarding salary may be directed to your agency’s personnel office.

-- Leave Credits - Upon transfer from one agency to another, personal, sick and vacation leave credits are transferred and employees are entitled to cash payment for unused compensatory time (up to 30 days).
-However, employees transferring between units or institutions of the same department, (for example within the Office of Mental Health), cannot receive cash payments.
+- Leave Credits - Upon transfer from one agency to another, personal, sick and vacation leave credits are transferred and you are entitled to cash payment for unused compensatory time (up to 30 days).
+However, if you transfer between units or institutions of the same department, (for example within the Office of Mental Health), you cannot receive cash payments.
 Such credits are transferred to the new unit or institution along with personal, sick and vacation leave.

 For More Information: